A computational approach to exponential-type variable-order fractional differential equations: Concluding remarks

 \section{Concluding remarks}

 In this work we have discussed in detail both theory and computation of some VO-FDEs with order transition functions of exponential type.
 Specifically, first we have investigated the relationships between VO operators and CO one at early and late times.
-We have presented a numerical method, based on Lubich's CQRs, that extends the GL scheme to the VO case.
+We have presented a numerical method, based on Lubich's CQRs, that extends the backward Euler scheme to the VO case.
 In particular, we have developed an algorithm for the computation of weights based on a detailed error analysis.
 Numerical experiments have, further, shown the robustness of the proposed approach.

+In order to obtain more accurate numerical solutions, the natural continuation of the proposed research will entail the development of higher-order methods, for which a preliminary analysis of solution regularity at the origin is necessary to properly select regularization weights \cite{Lubich1988a,Lubich1988b,Lubich2004}.
+Some seeds for this analysis are in Section \ref{S:Propr_TransFunction_Exp} at least for what concerns relaxation equations.
+However this matter deserves a deeper discussion which is left to a future study.

-The natural continuation of the proposed research will entail the development of higher-order methods, in order to obtain more accurate numerical solutions, and the extension of the methodology presented in this study to other classes of transition functions $\alpha(t)$.
-It will be of particular interest to address the problem of VO operators with transition functions $\alpha(t)$ for which the analytic expression of their LT is not known.
+It will be, moreover, of particular interest to extend the methodology presented in this study to other classes of transition functions $\alpha(t)$.
+In particular, to address the problem of VO operators with transition functions $\alpha(t)$ for which the analytic expression of their LT is not known (thus to avoid condition A2 in Section \ref{S:VOGeneral}).
 Clearly, such a problem can only be tackled at the numerical.
 It is worth mentioning that this research line is mostly uncharted territory to date \cite{WeidemanFornberg2023}, although it has the potential of becoming a stimulating and prolific research topic in the near future.